Frankwds/Football-Browser/README.md

 # Project 4 - Systematic Testing of Backend and Client

 In this project the group sets out to implement systematic testing of the backend and client from Project 3.
 Unit tests are ran using Jest.
 Integration tests are ran using Cypress.
-The server is tested using the Apollo server testing framework.

 The application allows a user to interact with a database containing football-match statistics.
 The user is allowed to filter, sort and search for specific matches.
 Moreover, the user can evaluate matches by giving stars and comments, and see how the feedback has been from other users.